RybenLigst/security/hashcat/Hash Brute Force Notes.md

-### Brute-Force
 ## Options
-# Some of the most commonly used options are as follows:
+Some of the most commonly used options are as follows:

 Options Short, Long | Type | Description                       | Example
 -m, -hash-type      | Num  | Hash-type, see references below   | -m 1000